salaboy/from-monolith-to-k8s/README.md

 > Notice that Helm Charts can be avoided, but it is becoming a standard way to package and distribute Kubernetes YAML manifest, providing also dependency management.
 For Java folks, this is Maven for Kubernetes applications.

-While this steps are needed for deploying our applications into a running cluster, once you have done these steps for a couple of services/applications, you don't want to do them for 100 services.
+While these steps are needed for deploying our applications into a running cluster, once you have done these steps for a couple of services/applications, you don't want to do them for 100 services.
 This is where [Jenkins X](http://jenkins-x.io) comes to help us.

 You can find our [monolith application here](http://github.com/salaboy/fmtok8s-monolith).
 This application is a very basic Spring Boot application which can be started in your local environment (if you have the Java JDK and Maven) installed by running: `mvn spring-boot:run`